 This can be a problem in more ways than one.
 If you visit your rental house (on multiple occasions) and the person answering the door is not who you leased your house to, it could mean that a) they have additional people living in the home who is not on the lease, or b) they are subletting your house.
 This can be a potentially big problem when they stop paying rent and you attempt to evict them — you don’t know the people you are evicting.
 This can make it harder to legally remove the squatters and get your house back on the market in a timely manner.

-Everyone has bad days; this is true for both your tenants and you.
-But when you have a tenant that blatantly behaves in a disrespectful and abusive manner, you have a nightmare tenant.
-These kinds of tenants are looking to blame you, the landlord, for anything and everything.
+Everyone has bad days; this is true for both your residents and you.
+But when you have a resident that blatantly behaves in a disrespectful and abusive manner, you have a nightmare resident.
+These kinds of residents are looking to blame you, the landlord, for anything and everything.
 Every time you stop by to collect rent is a horrible experience; you dread every call because you already know to expect the worst.

 Perhaps they look down on you, even if you own the place; or maybe they’re just obnoxious.
 Whatever the case, any person that treats you badly should not be living under your roof.
 If their attitude stinks, chances are your relationship will be the same.

-This probably means that they’re hiding a bad tenant history.
+This probably means that they’re hiding a bad resident history.
 Again, make sure that the people you talk to are legitimate references.
-Do additional background checks on these references; it means more work, but it’s a step you might regret not taking when you end up with a nightmare tenant.
+Do additional background checks on these references; it means more work, but it’s a step you might regret not taking when you end up with a nightmare resident.